Skip to main content

 Complete Example

-Here’s a complete example of setting up notifications for different use cases:
+Here’s a complete example of configuring notifications for different use cases:

 Step 1: Create Channels